Which city is cheaper, Portland or Tallahassee?

 Tallahassee gets a good bit of rain this time of year.
 In July, Tallahassee usually receives more rain than Portland.
 Tallahassee gets 8.9 inches (227 mm) of rain, while Portland receives 0.7 inches (18 mm) of rain each month for the summer.

 The autumn brings many poeple to Tallahassee as well as Portland.
+The shopping scene are the main draw to Tallahassee this time of year.
 Additionally, many travelers come to Portland for the hiking trails, the shopping scene, the music scene, the small town atmosphere, and the natural beauty of the area.

 In October, Tallahassee is generally much warmer than Portland.
-Temperatures in Tallahassee average around 69°F (20°C), and Portland stays around 55°F (13°C).
+Daily temperatures in Tallahassee average around 69°F (20°C), and Portland fluctuates around 55°F (13°C).

 People are often attracted to the plentiful sunshine in Tallahassee this time of the year.
 In the autumn, Tallahassee often gets more sunshine than Portland.
 Tallahassee gets 256 hours of sunny skies this time of year, while Portland receives 155 hours of full sun.

 Both Portland and Tallahassee are popular destinations to visit in the winter with plenty of activities.
-Also, many visitors come to Portland in the winter for the shopping scene and the cuisine.
+Many travelers come to Tallahassee for the museums, the shopping scene, and the cuisine.
+Also, many visitors come to Portland in the winter for the museums, the shopping scene, and the cuisine.

 Portland can get quite cold in the winter.
 Tallahassee is much warmer than Portland in the winter.
-The temperature in Tallahassee is usually 51°F (11°C) in January, and Portland stays around 40°F (4°C).
+The daily temperature in Tallahassee averages around 51°F (11°C) in January, and Portland fluctuates around 40°F (4°C).

 Tallahassee usually receives more sunshine than Portland during winter.
 Tallahassee gets 185 hours of sunny skies, while Portland receives 86 hours of full sun in the winter.